CommissarMa/Context-Aware_Crowd_Counting-pytorch/README.md

 &emsp;1.
 Modify the root path in "test.py" according to your dataset position.
 &emsp;2.
 Run test.py for calculate MAE of test images or just show an estimated density-map.
 # Other notes
-&emsp;1.
-We trained the model and got 67.74 MAE at 124-th epoch which is comparable to the result of original paper.
-&emsp;2.
-If you are new to crowd counting, we recommand you to know [Crowd_counting_from_scratch](https://github.com/CommissarMa/Crowd_counting_from_scratch) first.
-It is an overview and tutorial of crowd counting.